 Mike Jones, with his saucy little boat Attitude Adjustment, won the 2021 Best of Bermuda Award for best fishing charter.
 You can snag tuna, wahoo, and snapper with this character of a captain.
 With 30 years of experience, he’s got a mental catalogue of the best fishing spots in Bermuda.

 The Bermudian has created this handy guide to the best snorkelling spots in Bermuda!
 If you don’t have snorkelling gear, you can rent it, and if you don’t have SCUBA diving experience, you can do a crash course that will have you diving in an hour with any of Bermuda’s dive shops.

 You might not have a boat, but you can still make it to North Rock, the world’s northernmost reef!
-BAMZ puts on all-inclusive snorkelling trips to North Rock on Saturdays in June and September for $60.
+BAMZ puts on all-inclusive snorkelling trips to North Rock on Saturdays in June and September.

 10. Grab a Paddleboard